ygmoon/ygmoon.github.io/index.md

 ## About me

-I am currently working at [Samsung Research](https://research.samsung.com/), where I am contributing to the design of next-generation communication systems.
+I am currently working at [Samsung Research](https://research.samsung.com/), and contributing to the design of next-generation communication systems.
 Previously, I received my Ph.D. degree in the School of Electrical Engineering at Korea Advanced Institute of Science and Technology (KAIST), where I was advised by Prof. [KyoungSoo Park](https://www.ndsl.kaist.edu/~kyoungsoo/).
 My research interests are broadly in the area of networking and computing systems with a focus on designing scalable and robust systems.

 [[Google Scholar](https://scholar.google.co.kr/citations?user=iQjMtI4AAAAJ)]
 [[Github](https://github.com/ygmoon)]